-My bivybag is supposed to be waterproof, but I had noticed that when it rains hard some water would come in, probably because there would form puddles on the zippers.
-This time it leaked a lot worse than normal, I am not sure why.
-It might be that the zippers were in a bad position, also it seems like their glue started to let go.
-Anyway, the next morning it was pretty cold so I went on my way again quickly.
-My phone had gotten water in it, so the next pictures are a bit foggy.
+My bivy bag is supposed to be waterproof, but I had noticed that when it rained very hard some water would seep in, probably because puddles would form on the zippers.
+This time it leaked a lot worse than usual.
+The zippers might have been in a bad position, although it also looked like their glue started to let go.
+As it was cold, I went on my way again quickly.
+My phone had gotten wet, so the following pictures look blurry.

 In Ierp were again no signs.
-I asked four people for directions and they all gave me a different answer.
-Fortunately, I found a map showing Westvleteren, which was another 30 km away.
-It was exactly in the direction the wind was coming from.
-This was actually useful because I could use it to orientate, although there are nicer ways.
-After a while I arrived, this felt great, but there was no sign of an abbey.
+I asked four people for directions, and they all gave me a different answer.
+Fortunately, I found a map showing Westvleteren, another 30 km away.
+It was precisely in the direction the wind was coming from.
+This was actually useful because I could use it to orientate, although there are better ways to do so.
+After a while I arrived, which felt great although there was no sign of an abbey.

 The border of Westvleteren

-After again asking for directions it turned out to be another 5 km away, through open fields with gale force headwind.
-Eventually I made it.
+The Abbay was another 5 km away, through open fields with gale force headwind.
+Eventually, I made it.
 The people there looked a bit surprised when they saw me.
-There was not much to see at the abbey, because there was a big wall around it.
+There was little to see at the abbey because there was a big wall around it.
 However, there also was the bar 'In peace' where you could drink Westvleteren.

 The Westvleteren abbey